-Family income benefit (FIB) used to be a government benefit for families, but now it’s the name given to life insurance which is designed to provide a regular tax-free income to your family if you die during the term of the plan.
+Family income benefit (FIB) used to be the name of a government benefit for families, but now it’s the name given to a form of life insurance which is designed to provide a regular tax-free income to your family if you die during the term of the plan.
 Some people call it family income protection.

 This guide will give a detailed overview of what family income benefit is, how it works and the tax rules on money paid out.
 Is it a better alternative to life insurance or is it something you should have alongside a life insurance policy?